Py-Contributors/Cybel/README.md

 ![Conversation with Cybel](images/sample2.png)

-**Note**:- Cybel Beta may have some bugs, broken features and experimental commands.
+**Note**:- Cybel Beta may have some bugs, broken features, and experimental commands.

 for more details check `!help <command_name>` in server.

 ## Upcoming Feature

-- AI Enabled ChatBot(In Beta Version)
+- AI-Enabled ChatBot(In Beta Version)
 - Curse word deletion
 - Role Upgrade
 - Reactions Roles
+- member can report someone to admin: like for bullying, bad behavior
+- one command role assignment to all members
 - ~~Create Instant Invite~~
 - ~~Kick/Ban User~~
 - more...